thingsdb/ThingsDocs/v0/content/connect/socket/run.md

 The `args` are parsed (and *must* match) to the procedure.

 {{% notice warning %}}
-The socket needs to be authorized before for sending a `run` request.
+The socket needs to be authorized before sending a `run` request.
 See the [auth example](../auth) for how to authorize a socket connection.
 {{% /notice %}}